 Keeping safe from the threats

 The first step in protecting yourself is being aware of the problem.
 The second step is taking ownership & managing your online presence with security.
-While you may think, “i just brown tiktok” your phone if vulnerable is a sitting time bomb waiting to explode against you or be used in a targeted event elsewhere.
+While you may think, “i just browse tiktok” your phone if vulnerable is a sitting time bomb waiting to explode against you or be used in a targeted event elsewhere.
 The best course of action is to trust no application/person, and ensure you have up-to-date systems, secure passwords & surf through secure means like VPN when on public networks.
 If you enjoyed this article on cybersecurity, I would suggest you to have a look at our cybersecurity section.